 - Spray the cast iron skillet with non-stick spray and heat over medium heat

 - While the cast iron skillet is heating up, mix together two tablespoons of olive oil, lemon juice, and garlic powder in a small bowl

 - Brush each piece of naan with this garlic mixture then throw onto the hot cast iron skillet

 - Cook on one side for 1-3 minutes, then flip to the other side

 - Repeat with the rest of the dough, and add all the cooked pieces to a large bowl

-- In a small bowl, whisk together the melted butter, chopped parsley, lemon zest and salt
+- In a small bowl, whisk together the melted butter, chopped parsley, lemon zest, grated garlic and salt

 - Drizzle over the cooked pieces of naan, tossing to evenly distribute

 - Finally, enjoy!